Overview

 Key Rulers

 Karikala Chola -- The most celebrated Sangam Chola king.
 He defeated a confederacy of Cheras, Pandyas, and 11 minor chieftains at the Battle of Venni.
-He is credited with building the famous embankment (Kallanai / Grand Anicut) on the river Kaveri, one of the oldest water-diversion structures in the world.
+He is credited with building the famous embankment (Kallanai / Grand Anicut) on the river Kaveri — the fourth oldest water-diversion structure in the world and the oldest in India still in use (329 m long, 20 m wide, 5.4 m high; built with unhewn stone).
 Pattinappalai describes the prosperity of Kaveripattinam under his rule.

 Senguttuvan (Chera) -- The most famous Chera ruler of the Sangam Age.
 He is said to have undertaken a military expedition to the Himalayas and brought a stone from there to carve the image of Kannagi (the heroine of the epic Silappadikaram by Ilango Adigal).
 He is known as the "Red Chera" (Cheran Senguttuvan).